midejoe/Message-Queue-System-on-AWS/README.md

 Step 4: Navigate to the application-backend and test the code

-I have made a detailed article on Medium.[]
+I have made a detailed article on [Medium](https://medium.com/@midejoseph24/build-an-order-message-queue-system-on-aws-using-sqs-and-lambda-436cd5f2f704https://medium.com/@midejoseph24/build-an-order-message-queue-system-on-aws-using-sqs-and-lambda-436cd5f2f704)